Cooking with JulieA Celebration of Wine Country Flavors

 Just add a crusty baguette and your favorite cabernet sauvignon and you have a complete meal.
-The broiler is seldom used in the home kitchen these days.
-It is a great way to capture the juices lost when grilling.
+The broiler is seldom used in the home kitchen these days; it is a great way to capture the juices lost when grilling.
 The juices can be added back into your sauce or as we do here in the salad dressing.

-To keep the mustard flavor strong we add it at the very end.
+Make this any season just change the greens to what is in season.To keep the mustard flavor strong we add it at the very end.
 Cooking causes mustard to loose its heat.

 Serves 4

-1 free range chicken cup-up into 6-8 pieces
+1 free range chicken into 6-8 pieces

 1 tablespoon lemon juice

-3 tablespoons Atlas Peak extra-virgin olive oil
+3 tablespoons extra-virgin olive oil

 Kosher salt and freshly ground black pepper to taste

-2 tablespoons Dijon style mustard
+2 tablespoons Dijon mustard

 Salad

-1/2 pound mixed spring greens
+½ pound mixed spring greens

 Vinaigrette

-2 tablespoons white wine vinegar
+2 tablespoons honey or white wine vinegar

 2 tablespoons lemon juice, freshly squeezed

-1 teaspoon Dijon style mustard
+1 teaspoon Dijon mustard

-kosher salt and freshly ground black pepper
+Kosher salt and freshly ground black pepper

-1/4 cup Atlas Peak extra-virgin olive oil
+¼ cup extra-virgin olive oil

 Prepare the chicken:

-Prepare the vinaigrette:
+Prepare the Vinaigrette:

 To serve: